¶¶Òõpro

 Admission Requirements

-A B.A. or B.S. with at least 18 credits of undergraduate courses in political science or a related social science field is strongly encouraged.
+Bachelors degree with at least 18 credits of undergraduate courses in political science or a related social science field is strongly encouraged.

-Successful applicants usually possess a GPA of 3.40 (overall and in political science courses) and a sufficient TOEFL score (for international applicants).
+Successful applicants usually possess a GPA of 3.40 (overall and in political science courses) and sufficient TOEFL score (for international applicants).

 Applicants are not required to submit GRE scores but may do so if they wish to have them considered as part of their application.